I Tried the Viral Press-On Nails: My Review of Glamnetic (+ Discount!)

 The first time I applied these, I was a bit terrified of screwing it up.
 I had read some reviews saying that the nails were hard to remove, so I applied a very thin layer of glue on my natural nail and to the back of the nail, making sure I covered the edges.
 I found the nails were much more curved than my natural nail, so I did worry that it wouldn’t adhere properly.
 I firmly pushed them down for 25 seconds, and they were perfect!
 I could not believe how easy it was to apply the nails.

-I have now been using these nails for almost a year, and I have completely gotten the hang of the application.
+I have now been using these nails for over 4 years now, and I have completely gotten the hang of the application.
 I definitely end up with a few slightly crooked nails every once in a while, but it isn’t noticeable to anyone by me.
 Just keep in mind that you only have a couple seconds to move the nail around before it’s on for good.

 One note about the glue: The kits all come with a small tube of glue that you squeeze onto your nails.
 I also bought the Brush on Nail Glue and do find that the application is easier and less messy because it handles like nail polish.
 It is easier to control the amount of glue that you use, and I don’t get excess glue oozing onto my cuticles as a result.